Hammoudmsh/Internet-of-things/README.md

 ------------------------------------------------------------------------

 # Contents
-- [Node-RED Installation Locally](LocalNodeRed/) – Step-by-step guide to install and run Node-RED on Windows/Linux/Mac
+- [Node-RED Installation Locally](LocalNodeRed/) – Step-by-step guide to install and run Node-RED on Windows/Linux
-- Node-RED on Raspberry Pi – Complete setup and IoT projects using Node-RED with GPIO and sensors